 A Track Record of Fairness

-Judge Padova’s philosophy is that the law must be applied equally no matter where you come from, what you look like or what beliefs you hold.
+Judge Padova’s philosophy is that the law must be applied equally no matter where you come from, what you look like, or what beliefs you hold.

 A Fair & Respectful Jurist

 Since his appointment to the Court of Common Pleas, Judge John Padova has proven himself as a fair jurist on the Court of Common Pleas.
-Across thousands of cases, Judge Padova has demonstrated his commitment to promoting diversionary programs for non-violent criminals with underlying issues such as drug addiction and mental health, so that they can get the treatment they need and are not just relegated to prison.
+Across thousands of cases, Judge Padova has demonstrated his commitment to promoting diversionary programs for non-violent criminals with underlying issues such as drug addiction and mental health so that they can get the treatment they need and are not just relegated to prison.
 He’s supported re-entry programs for individuals to give them the ability to find jobs and housing opportunities.
 And he knows the need to reform the cash bail system – as Judge, he’s recognized that non-violent criminals with limited financial means are not held in jail simply because they do not have the ability to make cash bail.

 "I am running for Court of Common Pleas Judge to make a difference in the life of all Philadelphians.
-I have spent thousands of hours in Philadelphia courtrooms and know it is essential for Judges to foster justice in our communities and have a willingness to find creative solutions that will benefit individuals and society alike."
+I have spent thousands of hours in Philadelphia courtrooms and know it is essential for Judges to foster justice in our communities and have the willingness to find creative solutions that will benefit individuals and society alike."

 -Judge John Padova